 Know Your Options Before Results Day: A Level

-Should you study three or four AS subjects in year 12?
+Should you study three or four subjects in year 12?

-In this article, we explore the pros and cons of each option for AS students, as well as explaining how this might affect entry to some universities and degree courses.
+In this article, we explore the pros and cons of each option for year 12 students, as well as explaining how this might affect entry to some universities and degree courses.

 A Level Reforms: Will it affect my university prospects?

 MPW explains the reform of A levels: what has changed and why; the implications of this; and how it will affect university applications.

 Writing a personal statement | The five-paragraph principle

 James Barton, Director of Admissions at MPW London gives some advice on writing a memorable personal statement using the five-paragraph principle.